-“Curiosity kills the cat” is a telling proverb.
-As a first-time owner, you’ll soon discover the stress and anxiety that kittens experience after adoption are quickly replaced by an insatiable curiosity.
-After getting through those first few scary moments in a new home, the exploring begins.
+Exploring is a natural part of kitten behavior.
+As a first-time cat owner, you’ll discover the stress and anxiety that kittens tend to experience shortly after entering a new home will be quickly replaced by an insatiable curiosity.

 - Reclining chairs are among cats’ favorite places to nap in, but a kitten can easily get squashed when an unsuspecting family members tries to pull it open.